 Each of your clients will get 12 months of lessons, habits and progress check-ins, delivered to them automatically on your behalf.
 Meanwhile, ProCoach gives you a platform to track their progress.

 While ProCoach delivers the programming, you are the coach.
-That means you can help your clients through the curriculum in whatever way you choose — whether that’s in person, entirely online, in a group setting in the gym, a corporate setting, and so on.
+That means you can help your clients/patients through the curriculum in whatever way you choose — whether that’s in person, entirely online, in a group setting in the gym, a corporate setting, and so on.

 Here’s an idea of how this works.